jimcrayne/serverx/HACKING.md

-Merv/PortServer.hs - exports a single function createTCPPortListener
+Merv/PortServer.hs - exports createTCPPortListener

 	This sets up threads to listen on incoming socket connections.
 	The function expects IRC Messages, but other protocols could be embeded or the function generalized to work with any tcp protocol.

-Merv/Multiplex.hs - exports multiplexChildPost
+Merv/Multiplex.hs - exports pipeQueue et al

 	Set up threads which
 		* read from an input queue,